Florida woman whose husband sued to get her ivermectin dies from COVID - NewsBreak

 Florida woman whose husband sued to get her ivermectin dies from COVID

-Tamara Drock’s husband told the Palm Beach Post that she died on Friday, 12 weeks after being admitted to Palm Beach Gardens Medical Center.Doctor suspended for ‘dangerous misinformation’ on COVID
+Tamara Drock’s husband told the Palm Beach Post that she died on Friday, 12 weeks after being admitted to Palm Beach Gardens Medical Center.Texas doctor suspended for ‘spreading dangerous misinformation’ on COVID-19

 A judge said it would be dangerous to allow judges to overturn doctors’ decisions.